yonte828/Obsidian/資源リサイクル10%チャレンジ/プレゼンテーション原稿_Machine_X復活提案_Eng.md

 **First, Proposal 1: "Technical Support for Mobility Transformation."**

-This proposal aims to achieve early mobility transformation of Company A products through specialized technical assistance and know-how provision from Company B. Specifically, we will provide comprehensive know-how necessary for mobilization, enhance the reliability of Company A products, and help achieve mobility goals at an early stage.
+This proposal aims to achieve early mobility transformation of Company A products through specialized technical assistance and know-how provision from Company B. Specifically, we will provide comprehensive know-how for mobilization, enhance the reliability of Company A products, and accelerate your mobility transformation.

-In fact, regarding this proposal, Company A has already approached us.
-In particular, you have expressed interest in utilizing our undercarriage technology, and we would like to move this forward.
+Regarding this proposal, Company A has already come to us.
+In particular, you have shown interest in using our undercarriage technology, and we would like to move this forward.

 **And what we'd especially like to focus on today is Proposal 2: "The Machine X Revival Project."**

-This is a proposal for strategic market entry utilizing proven platform assets.
-By transferring and modernizing the proven Machine X mobile crusher platform, you can immediately establish a market presence.
+This is a proposal for strategic market entry based on a proven platform.
+By refreshing the Machine X mobile crusher platform, you can quickly enter the market.

 Through these two proposals, we aim to drive transformation through technical synergy and strategic revival, creating value for both Company A and Company B.